Carpe diem, young man. Seize the day!

 Let’s go in.
 Relax, we haven’t missed anything important.
-D’Ollot has been laying the groundwork for his pitch, a review of the kingdom’s financial woes, stressing the duress Bittor will be under in the none too distant future, praising his business acumen, his willingness to experiment, citing his cheese venture as the proof of a marvelously entrepreneurial spirit, showering him with the admiring encouragement we all love to get and too seldom deserve.
+After an interval of wooden sociability, d’Ollot has been laying the groundwork for his pitch, a review of the kingdom’s financial woes, stressing the duress Bittor will be under in the none too distant future, praising his business acumen, his willingness to experiment, citing his cheese venture as the proof of a marvelously entrepreneurial spirit, showering him with the admiring encouragement we all love to get and too seldom deserve.

 “We have a plan,” croons d’Ollot.
 “It involves a bit of fraud, but I call the crime insignificant compared to the great good that will ensue, as opposed to the very small harm.”

 Zagi nods vigorously.
 “M. d’Ollot has studied my proposal and has found it sound from a business standpoint.
 I have prayed over the ethics and I am at peace.
 Worshipers will be reconfirmed in their faith, an excellent thing, you must agree.
-Landowners, supplying produce, merchants retailing, sojourners refreshed, all gain.
+Landowners supplying produce, merchants retailing, sojourners refreshed, all gain.
 You will own the monopoly on cheese, naturally.”
 Bittor perks up.
-His second glass of an exotic cordial, urged on him by d’Ollot as facilitating digestion, has sunk him into a torpor which the mention of cheese penetrates as little else could have done.
+His second glass of an exotic cordial has sunk him into a torpor which the mention of cheese penetrates as little else could have done.